Customer area

 • elimination of errors caused by outdated versions

-A PDM transforms manual and fragmented activities into efficient and structured processes.
+A PDM transforms manual and fragmented activities into efficient, structured processes.

-Solutions like SolidRules InCentro PDM are designed to deliver immediate benefits through advanced search tools, data analysis, and bill of materials management.
+Solutions such as SolidRules InCentro PDM are designed to generate immediate benefits, thanks to tools for analytics, advanced search, and bill of materials management.

 A PDM integrates with the main mechanical, electrical, and electronic CAD systems, enabling the management of complex assemblies and file relationships.